bwfiq/elearning_app/README.md

     *   `POST`: Leave feedback for a course.

 ## Notes

 In this project, I initially faced challenges in integrating Django Channels for real-time communication.
 The configuration required a deep understanding of ASGI and Redis.
 However, with thorough research and experimentation, I successfully implemented basic WebSocket functionality for the chat feature.
-I also had trouble with permissions but after working with the teacher role I was able to apply the functionality to other parts of the project.
+The integration of Celery for asynchronous notifications added another layer of complexity, requiring careful configuration of the Celery worker and task scheduling.
 If I were to attempt this project again, I would prioritize a more modular design with clearer separation of concerns, allowing for easier testing and maintenance.

 ## Development Environment

 *   **Operating System:** Linux (NixOS 25.05)
 *   **Python Version:** 3.12